Why do Quality Standards matter?

 Our Quality Standard is heavily subsidised by RAN, is recognised by Reading Borough Council, who have made it a requirement for any organisation providing Information and Advice who receives a grant from them.
 Reading Borough Council are highly supportive of our Independent Assessors who collaborate with and encourage our Members, helping them through the process.

-Although RAN expects our Members to undertake Quality Standard assessments and, when the time comes, reassessments after holding the Standard for three years, RAN’s trustees have decided to suspend these assessment processes during the Covid-19 pandemic.
+Although RAN expects our Members to undertake Quality Standard assessments and, when the time comes, reassessments after holding the Standard for three years, in November 2020 RAN’s trustees decided to suspend these assessment processes because of and during the Covid-19 pandemic.

 All-round quality reassurance for Information and Advice provided